 September 13, 2022, NCIO

-There is only one person who had motive to conspire to murder the Shermans December 13, 2017.
+There remains one person who had motive to conspire to murder Barry and Honey Sherman on December 13, 2017.
 That person was being investigated by the RCMP for the Lobbying Commissioner at the time of the targeted murders.
 That person took extraordinary steps on the day of the murders to attempt to quash 2 ongoing investigations involving himself.

 Who had the most to gain by the “targeted” murders of Barry & Honey Sherman?
 Justin Trudeau did.
 Justin Trudeau would have lost his seat in House of Commons as a result of a Court Order dated 10 NOV 2017 rendered by Kevin Aalto, Prothonotary ordering the Lobbying Commissioner to “unredact the Preserved Redactions and to deliver such redacted materials to the Applicants”.
 The Court Order was part of an Apotex lawsuit against the Lobbying Commissioner – Federal Court Number T-761-17 APOTEX INC. ET AL v.
 KAREN SHEPHERD ET AL. Nature of the proceeding S. 18.1 Application for Judicial Review.